We use the following guidelines in arriving at a decision on whether a campus of an institution can be considered separately for rankings purposes.

 - Does the international branch campus have its own university principal (president, chancellor or vice-chancellor depending on the local custom) that does NOT report into the leadership of the main campus?
 This is a strong indicator of distinct autonomous governance.

 - Does the additional campus have a distinct name/brand/identity/domain? e.g. ucla.edu; berkeley.edu – these sites look and feel very distinct from one another giving each a distinct identity.

-- Do researchers publishing at each location publish under discernibly different affiliation identifiers that can be isolated reliably in Scopus?
+- Do researchers publishing at each country/territory publish under discernibly different affiliation identifiers that can be isolated reliably in Scopus?

-- Do the university print a distinct name on different campus degree certificates?
+- Does the university print a distinct name on different campus degree certificates?

 If the answer is NO to ANY of these questions, then we will not treat the campuses as an autonomous entity.
 When a campus has been determined to be autonomous, we will evaluate and analyze it as a separate university, completely in-line with the process for any other university in the ranking.
 It will have no effect on the parent institution.